QTIM-Lab/MedICI-Challenge-Bundles/Template/README/README.md

 Successfully tagged repo_example/image:latest
 ```

 [2] Now we can see what this does.
-Setup an evaluation environment with this code:
+Setup an evaluation environment with this code (this mimics what will happen on the system at run time):
 ```
+$ mkdir -p input_data # input data source
-$ mkdir -p input/ref
+$ mkdir -p input/ref # groud truth
-$ mkdir -p input/res
+$ mkdir -p input/res # results from participant algorithm
-$ mkdir -p output
+$ mkdir -p output # scoring program output
 ```

-[3] Make a sample ground truth file as such:
+[3] Make a sample ground truth file as such and put it in the *input/ref/* directory.:

-*ground_truth.csv:*
+*ground_truth.csv*
 ```
 key,class
 1,a